hyperglyph/hyperglyph/doc/talks/srcfringe-20120701.rst

 but I'm yet to mention REST

+REST isn't about APIS or RPC, it is about the web.
 REST is about how all those things fit together, work together.

 Many people argue that RPC and the web are orthogonal, but I hope with glyph i've shown you that they are complementary.